 Eye injuries are a common cause of emergency department attendances.
 Eye trauma should always be fully assessed, as penetrating injuries are otherwise easily missed but can rapidly lead to sight-threatening infections.

-This article covers the assessment of eye injury including blunt trauma, orbital fracture, lid laceration, glue in the eye, deterrent spray injuries and signs suggesting non-accidental injury (NAI).
+This article covers the assessment of eye injury including blunt trauma, orbital fracture, lid laceration, glue in the eye, chemical and deterrent spray injuries and signs suggesting non-accidental injury (NAI).
 Specific practical techniques are explained in the last section.
-Also see separate related articles Examination of the Eye, Corneal Foreign Bodies, Injuries and Abrasions, Corneal Problems Acute and Non-acute, Diagnosing Conjunctival Problems, Contact Lens Problems and Red Eye.
+Also see separate related articles Examination of the Eye, Corneal Foreign Bodies, Injuries and Abrasions, Corneal Problems - Acute and Non-acute, Diagnosing Conjunctival Problems, Contact Lens Problems and Red Eye.

 Definitions of terms